MathieuBuisson/PSCodeHealth/docs/HowDoI/CustomizeComplianceRules.md

 As seen in the page [**Check if my code meets metrics goals**](http://pscodehealth.readthedocs.io/en/latest/HowDoI/CheckCodeCompliance/), **PSCodeHealth** comes with a set of default compliance rules which help determining if the analyzed code is doing well (or not so well) for any given metric.

 These default compliance rules are based on community consensus, thresholds from reference projects, or other code quality tools.
-But your requirements or metrics goals for different project(s) may differ from these defaults, so you may need to customize the warning/fail threshold for 1, some, or all metrics.
+But your requirements or metrics goals for different project(s) may differ from these defaults, so you may need to customize the warning/fail thresholds for 1, some, or all metrics.

-As reminder, here is how to view all the default compliance rules :
+As a reminder, here is how to view all the default compliance rules :

 ```powershell
 PS C:\> Get-PSCodeHealthComplianceRule